-Online Bachelor of Science in Family & Human Development
+Online Bachelor of Science in Family and Human Development

-Studying human development and family studies prepares you to provide key human services for the people who need them most.
-In Arizona State University's Bachelor of Science in family and human development program you will develop theoretical knowledge and practical skills that will help you promote healthy human development and family relationships.
+Human development and family studies prepares you to provide key human services for the people who need them most.
+Arizona State University’s online Bachelor of Science in family and human development program equips you with theoretical knowledge and practical skills to promote healthy human development and family relationships.

 Learn more